desolint/.github/.github/pull_request_template.md

 - [ ] I have tested in browser network tab to confirm no sensitive data exposure
 - [ ] I have verified that all the responses data is explicitly filtered/destructured before sending to client
 - [ ] I have verified that all error responses do not expose any sensitive information
+- [ ] I have confirmed that the Least Privilege Principle is applied on every step (each item only request and get what it needs, no oversharing)
 - [ ] I have reviewed the installed/modified packages profile in Socket.dev

 <br>